watchjazcode/watchjazcode.github.io/_posts/2019-11-18-code_and_therapy_more_similar_than_you_think.markdown

 In a similar vein, programs are often created as an answer to a “problem”, whether it be: to automate routine tasks, improve on existing tools, collect and analyze data, or a myriad of other reasons.
 Programmers run through a similar process where we develop, maintain, test, and evaluate our programs.
 A great example that mirrors therapy is debugging.
 It is particularly relevant in showing how we work to find a root cause for a problem and work to fix it through this process.

-Overall, I hope this post demonstrates that **coding and therapy are more similar than you think!** Both require strong problem-solving and communication skills to be done effectively to work towards greater goals.
+Overall, I hope this post demonstrates that **writing code and psychotherapy are more similar than you think!** Both require strong problem-solving and communication skills to be done effectively to work towards greater goals.